CHAT WITH US

 Love and intimacy are fulfilling and necessary parts of life.
 Dating, on the other hand, can be complicated and messy.
 It can be stressful even for the most grounded and stable among us.
-This begs the question: Should you date while in recovery?
-Like dating, recovering from substance abuse is also complicated but rewarding.
+This begs the question: Is dating in recovery okay?
+Like dating, recovering from substance misuse is also complicated but rewarding.
 It can certainly be tempting to date while in recovery—after all, you’re rebuilding your life, and shouldn’t romance be a part of that?
-While it’s perfectly normal to want to start building your future, especially now that you’re full of hope, there are pitfalls that come with dating while in recovery.
-It’s important to be aware of these pitfalls and challenges before entering a relationship.
-Keep the information below in mind when deciding whether to extend that dinner invitation.
+While it’s perfectly normal to want to start building your future, dating in recovery is complicated.
+To learn more about dating in addiction recovery, contact our addiction treatment center at 855.298.3104.

 Recovery is a lifelong process.
 Eventually, you’re going to be ready to start a relationship.
-Here are a few tips to help you know when it’s time to start putting yourself out there, and to help you balance your sobriety with your dating life.
+Here are a few tips to help you know when it’s time to start putting yourself out there:

 Wait Until You Are Out of Rehab

 There’s no getting around this rule.
-You should absolutely avoid dating while in a treatment center, whether that is a partial hospitalization program, inpatient rehab, or intensive outpatient program.
+You should absolutely avoid dating while in a treatment center.
 You are simply too busy at this stage of recovery, and you are hard at work just trying to avoid relapsing.
-You’re especially vulnerable at this point to falling into a completely different kind of addiction—love addiction.
+You’re especially vulnerable at this point.
+You don’t want to fall into a completely different kind of addiction—love addiction.
 You could be replacing one type of drug with another.
-This type of love more than likely isn’t genuine, won’t last, and isn’t fair to you or the other person.
+It isn’t fair to you or the other person.
 It can also become co-dependency, which usually means there’s an element of fear, control, or abuse in the relationship.
-The Big Book of Alcoholics Anonymous doesn’t offer advice in relation to dating.
-However, among recovering addicts in 12-step meetings, it is commonly advised to have a year of sobriety under your belt before dating.
-Professionals often offer this same advice.

 Make Time for Yourself

 It can take a while to truly get to know who you are after you become sober.
-Discovering your personal identity (maybe for the first time) can be a painful, difficult, and frustrating element of recovery.
+Discovering your personal identity can be a painful, difficult, and frustrating element of recovery.
 There’s so much about you that gets covered up by substances, including personality, emotions, likes, and dislikes.
 You may have to find out all these things about yourself by trial and error.
-Recovery means doing things like trying new hobbies, exploring how you can have sober fun, and figuring out which styles of self-expression work for you.
-It may be tempting to do these things with a romantic partner, but try doing them first with someone who can offer more support, even critical support when needed.
-A family member or sponsor is best.
-More than anything, you need to devote time to your coping skills.
-Things like meditation, journaling your thoughts and feelings, and reading are great ways to get in touch with yourself and build resilience when new challenges arise.
-Alone time, while it can be uncomfortable, is necessary in recovery.
+Recovery means doing things like:

 Be Consistent in Your Aftercare

-When you leave addiction treatment, you should have an arsenal of aftercare supports in place.
+When you leave addiction treatment, you should have an arsenal of aftercare support in place.
 These may include:

-• Case management for housing needs, job location services, etc.
+- Case management for housing needs and job location services,

 These supports will be there to help you address any pitfalls that may arise as you begin dating.
 For example, a therapist can help you learn better ways of communicating and monitoring your behavior in a relationship.
 This is especially important if you have a history of unhealthy relationships.
 There are also supports available for partners of recovering addicts.
 Couples counseling or Al-Anon meetings can be a great way for your romantic partner to learn more about what you are going through and how to support you.
 They’ll also help you be more empathetic toward the unique and challenging situation your partner is in.